Sovernly/sovernly.github.io/index.md

     details: Designing a digital infrastructure to accelerate your innovation efforts.
     link: /innovation/index
   - title: Resilience Architecture
-    details: Ensuring you are adequately resilient and secure to ensure your self determination.
+    details: Ensuring you are adequately resilient
     link: /resiliency/index
 ---